-- Combine all ingredients (except the chicken) in a large zip top bag and shake.
+- Marinate the Chicken: Combine all ingredients (except the chicken) in a large zip top bag and shake.
 Add chicken and shake again.
 Place bag in a dish and set in the refrigerator.
 Let chicken marinate for at least 2 hours and up to 24 hours, occasionally turning the bag to evenly distribute the marinade.

-- While chicken marinates, place wooden kabob sticks in water for at least 30 minutes before grilling.
+- Prep Skewers and Grill: While chicken marinates, place wooden kabob sticks in water for at least 30 minutes before grilling.
 Clean and then preheat the grill to medium-high heat.

-- Grill chicken kabobs over medium-high heat for about 2-3 minutes per side.
-Chicken is done when you cut into it and there is no more pink.
+- Grill: Grill chicken kabobs over medium-high heat for about 2-3 minutes per side.
+Chicken is done when you cut into it and there is no more pink (or 165°F internally).
 Do not overcook.